datacraft-dsc/DEPs/6/README.md

 - service description: name and description fields
 - inputs: a list of maps, each of which contains data about a single argument.
 - outputs: a list of maps, each of which contains data about an artifact returned by the invocation.
-- service info: consumer-provided params on the service invocation
+- service info: consumer-provided params on the service invocation, including data about the service agreements.
-- configuration options
+- configuration options: these are provider specified options to tune the invoke job.

+Example of service definition:

 ```json
 {